AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-create-failover-cluster.md

 1. Create the virtual machines in the availability set.

     Provision two SQL Server virtual machines in the Azure availability set.
-For instructions, see [Provision a SQL Server virtual machine in the Azure portal preview](/documentation/articles/virtual-machines-windows-portal-sql-server-provision/).
+For instructions, see [Provision a SQL Server virtual machine in the Azure portal preview](./virtual-machines-windows-portal-sql-server-provision.md).

     Place both virtual machines:

     - In the same Azure resource group that your availability set is in.
     - On the same network as your domain controller.
     - On a subnet with sufficient IP address space for both virtual machines, and all FCIs that you may eventually use on this cluster.
     - In the Azure availability set.

-        >[AZURE.IMPORTANT]
+        >[!IMPORTANT]
         >You cannot set or change availability set after a virtual machine has been created.

     Choose an image from the Azure Marketplace.
 You can use a Marketplace image with that includes Windows Server and SQL Server, or just the Windows Server.
-For details, see [Overview of SQL Server on Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-server-iaas-overview/)
+For details, see [Overview of SQL Server on Azure Virtual Machines](./virtual-machines-windows-sql-server-iaas-overview.md)

     The official SQL Server images in the Azure Gallery include an installed SQL Server instance, plus the SQL Server installation software, and the required key.

     Choose the right image according to how you want to pay for the SQL Server license:

     - **Pay per usage licensing**: The per-minute cost of these images includes the SQL Server licensing: